chiaweivictory/Assignment2/README.md

 The result is:<br>
 unsat<br>
 ## Bad place
-Need to change the path to open txt in the code sorry about this
+Need to change the path to open txt in the code<br>
+sorry about this